wazuh/wazuh-kubernetes/cleanup.md

 ## Logstash

-To clean the Logstash installation we will have to remove the Logstash deployments and services.
+To clean the Logstash installation remove the Logstash deployments and services.

 ### 1. The first step is to remove the pods corresponding to Logstash.